9 apu ug labs 8

 Foundations: Build capacity for critical thinking, reasoning and communication.

-Our core courses sometimes require an understanding of other scientific disciplines, and to ensure that you are able to study with ease, we offer you supportive courses in methods, chemistry, mathematics and biology.
+These courses sometimes require an understanding of other scientific disciplines, and to ensure that you are able to study with ease, we offer you supportive courses in methods, chemistry, mathematics and biology.

 Students must be prepared for the world of work at the end of the programme should they choose to enter it.
 We aim to provide the required skills and competencies for this through a Minor featuring courses in an Occupational or Interdisciplinary theme.
 These sets of courses are aimed to provide both conceptual understanding and skills and tools that will allow students to contribute through work and further study.

-Students can opt for a minor in any one of the indicative areas listed below:
+Students can opt for a Minor in any one of the indicative areas listed below:

 • Education